ERP Systems: What’s the Difference?A breakdown of off-the-shelf, configurable and customisable ERP solution

 A simple checklist will allow you to compare standard functionality between products.
 As only limited configuration is possible, a comparison based on functionality will be a good indicator of whether or not the software is a good fit for your company.
 Do not fall into the trap of being seduced by bells and whistles that you do not need.
 It is a good idea to first make a list of the functionality that is a must-have in your own company, functionality that would be nice to have, and functionality that is definitely not required.
 Having created this list, you can then compare this to the functionality offered by each off the shelf product and choose the most suitable fit.

 Off-the-shelf software has served thousands of Australian businesses well.
 But as your business grows, your accounting package runs out of steam.
 You develop a unique way of doing things – your competitive advantage.
 You need to entrench this unique way of doing things.
 You also develop a need for specific, focused, compiled information in order to run your business more efficiently.
-Your needs are no longer generic, no longer the same as every other business.
+Your needs are no longer generic, no longer the same and you might start thinking about transitioning to a bigger software solution.

 Does brand name matter?